FIDMarseille: Topology of Sirens Director Skipped Straight to Features

 FIDMarseille runs from July 19 – 25.

-Main image (above): Micaela Tobin on the set of Topology of Sirens, directed by Jon Davies.
+Main image (above): Micaela Tobin on the set of Topology of Sirens, directed by Jonathan Davies.
 Photo by Brandon Lavoie.

 Omnes Films is currently in development on their third feature, Eephus, a meditative baseball film, directed by Carson Lund, who served as the cinematographer for both Ham on Rye and Topology of Sirens.